Nasr-SFB1315/MouseCare/README.md

 </p>
 <kbd>
 <strong>Addition information:</strong>
 The network is trained to recognise the facial features of head fixed mice.
 Given the scope of the project it is not possible to train a network to work in every setup.
-For firsttime use, we recoment to not start with mousecare but use our accuracy tester first.
+For firsttime use, we recoment to not start with mousecare but use our  [Accuracy-Test](https://github.com/Nasr-SFB1315/MouseCare/tree/main/Accuracy-Test) first.
 </kbd>
 </p>